Sd.Kfz. 11: Design and development

 Preliminary design of all the German half-tracks of the early part of the war was done by Dipl.Ing.
-Ernst Kniepkamp of the Military Automotive Department (Wa Prüf 6) before the Nazis took power in 1933.
+Ernst Kniepkamp of the Military Automotive Department (Wa.
+Prüf.
+6) before the Nazis took power in 1933.
 His designs were then turned over to commercial firms for development and testing.
 Borgward was assigned to develop the 3 t towing vehicle with the first HL. kl.
 2 prototype produced in 1933.
 It had a six-cylinder, 3.485 L, 71 hp Hansa-Lloyd Type 3500 L engine mounted in the front, a four-speed Hansa-Lloyd-Goliath transmission, had only four roadwheels per side and weighed 5 t.
 The improved HL. kl.
-3 prototype followed in 1936, but differed only in details from the earlier prototype.
+3 pre-production model followed in 1936, but differed only in details from the earlier prototype.

 The first production model was the HL.kl.5 which still used the Type 3500 L engine and the Hansa-Lloyd-Goliath transmission, but was lengthened by two roadwheels per side.
 It weighed 6.5 t and could carry a payload of 1500 kg while towing a 3 t load.
-505 were made by Borgward between 1936—38 at the price of 20,000 Reichsmarks each.
+505 were made by Borgward between 1936 and 1938 at the price of 20,000 Reichsmarks each.

-Hanomag took over development of the vehicle in 1938 and designed the H kl 6 which initially used a Maybach HL 38 TUKR engine that was superseded early in the production run by a HL 42 TUKRM.
+Hanomag took over development of the vehicle in 1938 and designed the H kl 6 which initially used a Maybach HL38 TUKR engine that was superseded early in the production run by a HL42 TUKRM developing around 100 hp/PS.
 Hanomag replaced the Hansa-Lloyd-Goliath transmission with their own four-speed U 50 transmission and enlarged the fuel tank to 110 L. The vehicle weight climbed to 7200 kg, but the payload also increased to 1800 kg.